-McCrary was inducted as a University of Alabama Mechanical Engineering Distinguished Fellow in 2016, selected as Birmingham ASHRAE Chapter’s 2013 Young Engineer of the Year, and was a nominee for the Engineering Council of Birmingham (ECOB) Young Engineer of the Year.
+McCrary’s honors and recognitions including 2021 Engineer of the Year Award from the Engineering Council of Birmingham (ECOB), Birmingham ASHRAE Chapter 2021 Engineer of the Year, inductee as University of Alabama Mechanical Engineering Distinguished Fellow in 2016, and Birmingham ASHRAE Chapter’s 2013 Young Engineer of the Year (ages 35 and under).
 Her selection from ASHRAE is for outstanding achievement in the application of heating, refrigeration, and air-conditioning technology.

 Barbara won the 2006 ASHRAE Willis H. Carrier Award for a best paper presented at an ASHRAE meeting in 2006, by a member age 32 years and younger, and also received the 2006 ASHRAE Presentation Award for the best poster presentation from the 2006 Winter and Annual Meetings.
 Barbara presented another paper at a previous ASHRAE Winter meeting (published in ASHRAE Transactions) and co-authored an article published in ASHRAE Journal, all originating from her graduate studies at the University of Alabama.
 Her graduate degree studies were in the area of geothermal heating and cooling systems with an emphasis on lake source heat pump systems, working with Dr. Steve Kavanaugh.

-Barbara is licensed engineer in the State of Alabama and throughout the Southeast including Florida, Georgia, Mississippi, South Carolina, and Virginia, has been a LEED Accredited Professional (AP) since 2006.
-She maintains the the LEED AP BD+C credential.
+Barbara is licensed engineer in Alabama, Georgia, and Mississippi, and has been a LEED Accredited Professional (AP) since 2006.
+She maintains the LEED AP BD+C credential.